pyr/watchman/README.md

 - `srv`: The watch service
 - `exception`: The exception that was raised for `:exception` events.

+## Changelog

+### 0.3.8

+- Readme improvements by @blak3mill3r

 ## License

-Copyright © 2015-2019 Pierre-Yves Ritschard, MIT License
+Copyright © 2015-2019 Pierre-Yves Ritschard, ISC License